-- Protecting children from abuse and maltreatment. - Preventing harm to children's health or development. - Ensuring children grow up with the provision of safe and effective care. - Acting to ensure all children and young people to have the best outcomes.
+- Protecting from abuse and maltreatment. - Preventing harm to health or development. - Ensuring vulnerable adults grow up with the provision of safe and effective care. - Acting to ensure all adults with vulnerabilities, children and young people to have the best outcomes.

-Our Policies are driven by a commitment to Childrens Rights and we believe that:
+Our Policies are driven by a commitment to Vulnerable Adults Rights and we believe that:

-- Children and young people should never experience abuse of any kind. - We have a responsibility to promote the welfare of all children and young people, to keep them safe and to practice in a way that protects them.
+- Adults at risk, children and young people should never experience abuse of any kind. - We have a responsibility to promote the welfare of all adults at risk, children and young people, to keep them safe and to practise in a way that protects them.